If you’re planning on creating a new lawn, you have two choices.

 The actual sowing of grass seed is quicker than laying turf.

-Although fairly quick, laying turf is a laborious process which involves laying one square meter at a time.
+Although fairly quick, laying turf is a laborious process that involves laying one square meter at a time.

 However, spreading seed takes no time at all, especially when you use a spreader.
 You can sow hundreds of square meters in just a few minutes.